 Wildlife officials say most walleye keepers this season will typically be 4 and 5 years old, averaging between 19 and 21 inches and as large as 26 inches.
 Anglers are encouraged to release sub-legal fish with as little handling as possible, so they can contribute to the fishery in the future.
 Anglers’ catches of yellow perch will mostly come from the 2014 and 2015-year classes and will average 9 inches long.

-ODNR ensures a balance between wise use and protection of our natural resources for the benefit of all and Put-in-Bay businesses and residents encourage our fishing friends to please be respectful of daily catch limits and fish sizes so we can ALL enjoy this great fishing for many years to come!
+ODNR ensures a balance between wise use and protection of our natural resources for the benefit of all and Put-in-Bay businesses and residents encourage our fishing friends to please be respectful of daily catch limits and fish sizes so we can ALL enjoy fishing on Lake Erie for many years to come!

 Important 2019 Fishing Changes

 - Free Fishing Days: May 4 & 5, 2019

 - New license options are available for residents (3-Year, 5-Year, 10-Year, and Lifetime Licenses)

 - Annual fishing licenses are now valid for 365 days from the date of purchase.

 - The Lake Erie fishing permit is required for nonresidents from Jan.
 1 to April 30.

 - Lake Erie black bass regulations were updated.